runtimeverification/verified-smart-contracts/README.md

 (Links and completion dates to be added soon)

-* Daian's Viper ERC20 token: fully conforming to the ERC20 standard
+* Philip Daian's Viper ERC20 token: fully conforming to the ERC20 standard
 * OpenZeppelin ERC20 token: conforming to the standard, but:
    * Rejecting transfers to address 0
 * ConsenSys ERC20 token: conforming to the standard, but: